RIT/NTID Need-Based Grants

 Grants are need-based aid that you do not have to repay.
 Grants are offered based on the results of your FAFSA.

-- All need-based programs require a student to complete the FAFSA (Free Application for Federal Student Aid) by the priority filing deadline and to reapply each academic year.
+• All need-based grant programs require a student to complete the FAFSA (Free Application for Federal Student Aid) by the priority filing deadline and to reapply each academic year.
 Any, additional requirements are listed under the funding sources below.

-- Renewal of RIT and/or NTID aid requires demonstrated financial need as determined by the Office of Financial Aid and Scholarships and may be received up to 8 semesters of full-time attendance in coursework applicable to the student program of study (Bachelor’s), 4 semesters (Associate) unless approved by the Office of Financial Aid and Scholarships.
+• Renewal of RIT and/or NTID grants require demonstrated financial need as determined by the Office of Financial Aid and Scholarships and may be received up to 8 semesters of full-time attendance in coursework applicable to the student program of study (Bachelor’s) and up to 4 semesters of full-time attendance in coursework applicable to the student program of study (Associate) unless approved by the Office of Financial Aid and Scholarships.

-- Federal aid programs require a student to meet Satisfactory Academic Progress (SAP) toward degree completion.
+• Federal grant programs require a student to meet Satisfactory Academic Progress (SAP) toward degree completion.
 State grant programs have different SAP requirements than federal aid programs.

 RIT Need-Based Grants